MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 ### 2.2.3.
 Using Gecko Bootloader
 A bootloader is a program stored in reserved flash memory that can initialize a device, update firmware images, and possibly perform some integrity checks.
 If the application seems to do not running, always check the bootloader, because lack of it causes program crash.
+**Note**: It's highly recommended to program the pre-built bootloader images below comes with the Gecko SDK at the beginning of this series hands-on, the image can be found at ```c:\SiliconLabs\SimplicityStudio\v4\developer\sdks\gecko_sdk_suite\v2.6\platform\bootloader\sample-apps\bootloader-storage-internal-single\efr32mg12p332f1024gl125-brd4162a\```

-For how to add Gecko Bootloader to your Zigbee project, please read the [preparatory course](https://github.com/MarkDing/IoT-Developer-Boot-Camp/wiki/Zigbee-Preparatory-Course#using-gecko-bootloader).
+For more information about how to add Gecko Bootloader to your Zigbee project, please read the [preparatory course](https://github.com/MarkDing/IoT-Developer-Boot-Camp/wiki/Zigbee-Preparatory-Course#using-gecko-bootloader).
 **Hint**: More information about Gecko Bootloader, please find the documentations below.
 [UG266: Silicon Labs Gecko Bootloader User’s Guide](https://www.silabs.com/documents/public/user-guides/ug266-gecko-bootloader-user-guide.pdf)
 [UG103.6: Bootloader Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-06-fundamentals-bootloading.pdf)